CSCfi/csc-user-guide/docs/support/tutorials/ml-starting.md

 If you're instead seeing some error message, take a look at our [page of common batch job errors](../faq/why-does-my-batch-job-fail.md).
-If you cannot find a solution there, don't hesitate to [contact our service desk][servicedesk].
+If you cannot find a solution there, don't hesitate to [contact our service desk](../contact.md).

 You can check your running job, either from the terminal: